-Frederick Duidge (liefs) and Sidney Holland at an airport in 1945.
-Fram December 1949.
-Allater Michasoh would sewer them in their males of minister of external allation and prime minister respectively.
-He was unimpressed by both, as it clear from his private correspondence with Carl Berendene and others.
-He described Duidge is fixed limitely said and, in 1952, relevand to Helland as that and for his indiscover comments and plomatic meetings.
-COMING OF AG ...
-[He] never thinks that any of our posts have any real justification or value.^{1,4} McIntosh was astonished to find Holyoake even more tight-fisted than Nash.20 From time to time he was also forced into damage control after Holyoake spoke off the off should following to material.20 Exerces no so and stoys Melitonsh had to concend with a situation in which, for the first time, the institute of external affirms on each popule mustice.
-The prospect of dealing with two ministers did not appeal to Melitonsh, but Manshan taking the internal content of the end of the property of the end of t Unsympatrics: attitudes to officials underlay the ministers' approach - "In the reserved harpy serificial," Michael susered Content in Strat Heround Workshoot associated than over the Enertia Affairs has no accorded Dodge in 1003, "Incore convinced than over the Enertia Affairs and the Content of the Enertia Affairs and the Content of the Content of the Content Affairs where the backed of periting him no change him mind, or to after his decisions."
-From Workshoot Affairs were present to over the backed of periting him no change him mind, or to after his decisions."
-From Workshoot Affairs were the Content of the Co CHAPTER THREE Facing challenges IAN McGIBBON Include the owner that of building a department qualities of adjustment captable of department captable of the owner owner of the department captable of the captable of the department captable of the captable of the department of the I TERMS OF ORGANISATION, many difficulties confronted the departmen the 1950s.
-Although the bare bones of a working foreign service had bee id down by the time the first Labour government lost nower, much neede 108 to be done to finds out this structure in a less frouvable political environment.
-Mctimosh and his senier colleagues grappied with the problems of develop the department's capacity to assist posts and to provide the information never by its political masters.
-This required suitable arrangements for the work the officers have been a first required suitable arrangements for the work the officers have first in Wellington, and the provision of the necessary support these serving coversess.
-Iffirst to improve the efficiency of the elegaratment is hindered by the landequate physical conditions in which effects were capacity and the conditions are sometimes were capacity and the conditions are sometimes were capacity and the conditions are considered as well as the conditions are considered as the conditions are considered as well as the conditions are considered as the conditions are c as words.
+Finderick Dolge (Jeh) and Silony Holland at an algora in 1945.
+First December 1949.
+Allate Michitash would seen frem in this halfs of minister of earth allation and prime minister respectively.
+He was unknowned to as is clear from his private correspondence with Carl Berendorn and others.
+In described Dolger as linealization saint and, in 1953, referend to Holland on that and for his indiscrete comments at diplomatic meetings.
+All several sources and the responsability of the proposation of the pro COMING OF AG ...[He] never thinks that any of our posts have any real justification or value.\(^{14}\) McIntosh was astonished to find Holyoake even more tight-fisted than Nash.\(^{9}\) From time to time he was also forced into damage control after Holyoake spoke off the cuff about diplomatic matters.\(^{9}\) Exercise aspect and stoys Meletroich had to control with a situation in which, or the first time, the missine or external admission are used aspective ministers.
+The prospect of dealing with two ministers did not appeal to Meletroich, but the prospect of dealing with two ministers and not appeal to Meletroich the prospect of dealing with two ministers and not appeal to Meletroich the prospect of the prospective of the prospecti Unsympatric attractes to ordical senderly the misterer approach - Tr. for the works and present in the present and the presen CHAPTER THREE Facing challenges IAN McGIBBON Include the owner that of building a department qualities of adjustment captable of department captable of the owner owner of the department captable of the captable of the department captable of the captable of the department of the I TERMS OF ORGANISATION, many difficulties confronted the department the 1950s.
+Although the bare bones of a working foreign service had bee id down by the time the first Labour government lost power, much neede 108 to be done to fissh out.
+This sometime in a less formunish political revisionment and this senior collategues grappide with the problems of dereciping the department's capacity to assist posts and to provide the information needed by it to political masters.
+This required sizable arrangements for the work of the officers based in Wellingson, and the provision of the necessary support to those serving oversions.
+Effects to improve the efficiency of the department were handered by the hadquest polypical conditions in which officers were expected to the control of the cont to work.
+While the department's accommodation in Parliament hidding was self-duct for searching treach, its outcome and present in practices as mainter insert.
+For searching treach, its conceins an animal transition of the searching treach in the present in the In November 2064, in what was described as a 'marked improvement the Administration, Consultar and Legal divisions mode of InCl House is Modesworth Screet, and the Economic Division followed.

-An experience has executed action in Parliament inhalling as sufficient for warrier tenders, but come under generate in possibilities at market service in each service as complaining that though he receded upon tene start for his market for the production as the contraction of a complaining that though he receded upon tene seal for he departments's manufact of accommodation was responsible for the departments's manufact interruph remaining in an inpose manufaction by ten's Measure after each active accommodation was responsible for the departments's manufact in strength remaining in an inpose manufaction by ten's Measure after each after each active accommodation was resembled in the speece capt the behinding has particular and training active account of the production was received in a healthing he mostly belone futered, and before large to account of the active was received in a healthing he mostly belone futered, and before large to account of the active was received in a health gas health and belone large to account seed in particular and the first hand for the seed and the resemble production was received in a health particular health and the active active account of the particular health and the seed of the particular health and the seed of the particular health and the seed of the particular health and the particular health and the administration that the particular health and the administration of the particular health and the administration that the particular health and the particular health and the particular health and the particular health and th In November 2064, in what was described as a 'marked improvement the Administration, Consultar and Legal divisions mode of InCl Homes in Modesworth Screet, and the Economic Division followed.
 Despite these 'larget palliative measures', Parliament Building remained overcrowded, and McIntos demounced the department's location in three buildings as 'a wasterful an inefficient arrangement'.
-He condemned the physical separation of sections a 'course course of greatherment'.
-A new stand-atome outlaining for the department was recognised as the be solution to the accommodation problem.
+He condemned the physical separation of sections a 'course course of grade house?'
+A new stand-assiste outside to the department was recognised as the be solution to the accommodation problem.
 But in 1957 plans for such a building were deferred indefinitely.
-During the 1960s the possibility of a building in Defence and External Affairs emerged; although this was reported to be 'goir .
+During the 1960s the possibility of a building in Defence and External Affairs emerged, although this was reported to be 'gol .